sunfishcode/rfcs/text/0000-io-safety.md

 # Motivation
 [motivation]: #motivation

-The purpose is to answer a question that has come up a [few] [times] about why `from_raw_fd` is `unsafe`, to provide documentation about it, to provide useful guarantees to Rust programs, and to give guidance to crate authors about the relationship between `unsafe` and I/O.
+This proposal seeks to answer a question that has come up a [few] [times] about why `from_raw_fd` is `unsafe`, to provide documentation about it, to provide useful guarantees to Rust programs, and to give guidance to crate authors about the relationship between `unsafe` and I/O.

 [few]: https://github.com/rust-lang/rust/issues/72175
 [times]: https://users.rust-lang.org/t/why-is-fromrawfd-unsafe/39670